saksham2105/webrock/README.md

 }
 }

-//for path variable append data in request uri like /test/pathVariable/101/Saksham/102/Ram it will automatically inject this things in path variable
+//for path variable append data in request uri like /test/pathVariable/101/Saksham/102/Ram it will automatically inject this things in path variable Objects

 //for request parameter send request like this /test/doSomething?xyz=1001 it will inject this value in that Field annotated with RequestParameter
 ```